Spain vs. Portugal Golden Visa: Which One Should You Choose?

 The Pathway to Citizenship in Both Countries

 Maintaining your investment is crucial in both cases.
-It’s essential for retaining your residency status and progressing towards citizenship.
+It’s essential for progressing towards citizenship and maintaining your permanent residence in each country.

 Spain’s Golden Visa Benefits